chaunceygardiner/weewx-loopdata/docs/almanac-fields.md

 [weewx-skyfield](https://github.com/chaunceygardiner/weewx-skyfield) for the
-full Skyfield experience, PyEphem if installed, or WeeWX's built-in fallback (sunrise, sunset and moon phase only) — and are converted and formatted per the target report, exactly as the report tag would render.
+full Skyfield experience, PyEphem if installed, or WeeWX's built-in fallback (sunrise, sunset and moon phase only) — and are converted and formatted per the report that declared the field, exactly as the report tag would render.

 Examples: